 Basically we just buy gas and groceries for a month plus bills.
 No eating out, no trips, no clothes, no babysitters.
-Here’s how we do a no spend month.
+Here’s how we did a no spend month.

-How to make an extra $100-$200 for Christmas gifts from home
+Make an extra $100-$200 for Christmas gifts through Website Usability Testing

 I’m hugely thankful that I found website usability testing.
 Through a company called User Testing, I gave my opinion on sites for Nordstrom, Target, Best Buy, and tons of others.